Georgsiedel/robust_training/README.md

-# Stylized Synthetic Augmentation Further Improves Corruption Robustness
+# On Improving and Evaluating the Corruption Robustness of Industrial Image Classification Models through Data Augmentation

 This repository accompanies the dissertation **“On Improving and Evaluating the Corruption Robustness of Industrial Image Classification Models through Data Augmentation”**.
 It comprises methods from the following papers:
 * [Stylized Synthetic Augmentation (arXiv:2512.15675)](https://arxiv.org/abs/2512.15675)